 4. Mount Fuji cherry blossoms and strawberry picking

 Yamanashi | ¥10,800 | Lunch included

 Killing two birds with one stone, this tour allows you to see Mt.
 Fuji framed with cherry blossom—possibly the most Japanese sight in existence!
 Taking you from Tokyo to spots near Fuji-san, you will visit Jinroku Sakura Park, where you can see 600 cherry trees, old trains and stunning views of Fuji.

 Next, you’ll see traditional hina dolls at the Kanzo Yashiki folk houses before heading to Enzan for a lunch of sakura pork and crab hotpot—the local specialty.
 Erin-ji Temple, Kawaguchiko Lake and Fuji Omuro Sengen Shrine may be on the itinerary, depending on the blossom schedule.
 Once you’ve walked off lunch, you can enjoy strawberries in an all-you-can-eat session.
 Last but definitely not least, Arakurayama Park offers a view of Fuji-san with the famous chureito pagoda AND cherry blossom—you might just pass out with the Japan-ness of it all.

 The tour includes all entry fees and the strawberry-picking experience, as well as lunch.
 Note: there is no vegetarian option available for this tour.

 While we do our best to ensure it’s correct, information is subject to change.
+Prices are approximate.
+Itineraries may be adjusted.
 Post first published in March, 2018.
-Last updated January, 2019.
+Last updated by Greg Lane, May, 2022.